 Almost all brands are trying every tactic in the book to reach their audience in India on social media platforms, especially on Facebook.
 In addition, many other social media platforms such as Pinterest, Vine, Instagram, Goolge+ etc. will also increase their user base in India in 2014.
-But it’s yet to be seen, if brands in India will embrace these networking platforms.
+But it’s yet to be seen if brands in India will embrace these networking platforms.

-Hence, we can expect an unprecedented growth in social media users in India that will help social media marketing to experiment and become more popular tool for branding, online selling and customer engagement among businesses/brands.
+Hence, we can expect an unprecedented growth in social media users in India that will help social media marketing to experiment and become a more popular tool for branding, online selling and customer engagement among businesses/brands.